Turkey heads for local elections as Erdogan seeks to avenge 2019 defeat - ExBulletin

 Turkey heads for local elections as Erdogan seeks to avenge 2019 defeat

-ISTANBUL (AFP) – Turks will vote in local elections on Sunday as President Recep Tayyip Erdogan, buoyed by strong results in last year's general election, aims to recapture Istanbul.
+Turks will vote next Sunday in local elections as President Recep Tayyip Erdogan, buoyed by his good results in last year's general elections, aims to reconquer Istanbul.

-The secular opposition Republican People's Party (CHP) regained control of the city, Turkey's economic powerhouse, in 2019 for the first time since before Erdogan ruled it as mayor in the 1990s.
+The Republican People's Party (CHP), the secular opposition, regained control of the city – Turkey's economic powerhouse – in 2019 for the first time since before Erdogan was mayor in the 1990s .

 Those decisive 2019 elections also saw the opposition recapture the capital Ankara and retain power in the crucial Aegean port city of Izmir, shattering Erdogan's image of political invincibility.